logfellow/logstash-logback-encoder/README.md

 ## Customizing Version

-The version field value by default is the numeric value 1.
+The version field value by default is the string value `1`.

 The value can be changed like this: